 Families of children with developmental disabilities often find that professionals focusing on their child’s challenges may not seek out and celebrate the “whole” of their child.
 Families know that their child’s challenges do not define everything about their child.
 During this virtual conversation, we will learn with families about how they appreciate their children’s strengths and how they help family members, educators, healthcare professionals, and others see them too.
 We will be joined by Voyo Djordjic, father and advocate for individuals who are differently abled, who you might know from his powerful story on PBS’s Stories from the Stage.

-Episode 3: What You Always Wanted to Know about the Special Olympics and Didn’t Know to Ask Monday, November 6, 2023, 3–4 PM ET / 12–1 PM PT
+Episode 3: What You Always Wanted to Know about Special Olympics and Didn’t Know to Ask Monday, November 6, 2023, 3–4 PM ET / 12–1 PM PT

-The Special Olympics is renowned for its celebration and elevation of people who are differently abled.
+Special Olympics is renowned for its celebration and elevation of people who are differently abled.
 What is less known are the many ways in which the organization reaches into communities to support early intervention as well as health care.
 Come learn more!
-We will be joined by Jennifer Hansen, mother, and Young Athletes Senior Manager at the Special Olympics.
+We will be joined by Jennifer Hansen, mother, and Young Athletes Senior Manager at Special Olympics.

 Episode 4: Hope versus Denial